Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/New-AzureRmSiteRecoveryPolicy.md

 ```

 ### -RecoveryPoints
-Specifies the number of hours to retain recovery points.
+An integer specifying the number of hours to retain recovery points.

 ```yaml
 Type: Int32